dustinpfister/blog_posts/_posts/threejs-examples-hamster-wheel.md

 ## 1 - A Wheel Model

-First off is my wheel module that will create an return a hamsetr wheel model.
+First off is my wheel module that will create an return a hamster wheel model.
 This module has just one public method that will create and return an object that contains a few instances of the [THREE.Group](/2018/05/16/threejs-grouping-mesh-objects/) constructor.

 ```js
 (function (WheelMod) {